quantum electro-optic amplifiers for the next generation quantum and supercomputers

 2. EO losses (Q-factors)

-This trade-off originates from their device design.
-Enhancing g requires bringing the RF superconducting circuit in close vicinity of the optical waveguide, which comes at the expense of excess EO losses.
+This trade-off originates from their device design, where enhancing g requires bringing the RF superconducting circuit in close vicinity of the optical waveguide, which comes at the expense of excess EO losses.

 Innovative Approach

-To cope with this, we will pioneer a transparent EO device technology that enhances g without the need to bring superconductors and optical waveguides in close proximity.
-We will achieve this by:
+To cope with this, we will pioneer a transparent EO device technology that enhances g without the need of bringing superconductors and optical waveguides in close vicinity of each other.
+We will do so by:

 • Concentrating the RF and the optical field in the same nanoscale interaction volume via dipolar screening in ferroelectrics and/or ballistic transport in graphene.

 Confining both fields within next-generation EO materials will enable an increase of g from hundreds of Hz (prior art) to Megahertz levels.
-Simultaneously, light will be kept away from the lossy superconducting electrodes, enabling moderate Q-values of 1E5 to 1E6.
+Simultaneously, light is kept away from the lossy superconducting electrodes, enabling moderate Q-values of 1E5 to 1E6.

 Conclusion